 A credit balance resulting from a direct payment on a college account that exceeds the total of charges on that account will be refunded to the account holder.
 If a credit balance on a college account is the result of an overpayment by check, the refund will be processed after sufficient time has elapsed to allow for the original check to clear the bank.

-B. Credit or Debit Card
+B. Credit Card

-A credit balance resulting from a direct payment on an account that exceeds the total of charges on that account will be refunded directly to the card number used in payment.
+A credit balance resulting from a direct payment on an account that exceeds the total of charges on that account will be refunded directly to the credit card number used in payment.

-D. Scholarship Donor
+C. Scholarship Donor

 Funds received for scholarships will be used to pay tuition and fees before other sources of payments are applied.
 Donors must provide specific written instructions regarding the disposition the scholarship award.
 Overpayments will not be accepted without a letter of instruction.